friolator/xojo-opencvc/README.md

 [OpenCV-C](https://github.com/friolator/OpenCV-C) is a work in progress.
 You can read more about it on its Github page, but in a nutshell, it was commissioned by [Gamma Ray Digital](https://www.gammaraydigital.com), for use in an application being built by them.
 As such, the initial capabilities of OpenCV-C were limited primarily to the tools needed for this project.
 Most of the core OpenCV functionality is there, and it functions a little differently than what you may be used to if you work with OpenCV in, say, Python.

+OpenCV uses many overloaded functions for convenience, something C does not support.
+As such, these are left out of OpenCV-C.

 OpenCV-C and Xojo-OpenCV-C may not always be in sync.
 As such, most people should always use the libraries provided in this package, rather than compiling a new one from OpenCV-C. This will ensure that the Xojo code you're working with was tested and is known to work.